 In my view, wise teachings should leave us feeling clearer and spacious and not layered with complicated requirements.

-Several weeks ago, Isabel Bilous, a super sweet and wise holistic doula who just returned from studying herbs at Ina May Gaskin’s Midwifery Farm in Tennessee, came to our prenatal class and offered a wise teaching by simply sharing samples of an herbal pregnancy tea she’d made.
+Isabel Bilous, a super sweet and wise holistic doula who just returned from studying herbs at Ina May Gaskin’s Midwifery Farm in Tennessee, recently came to our prenatal class and offered a wise teaching by simply sharing samples of an herbal pregnancy tea she’d made.

-Why don’t we drink it more in our culture?
-Probably because it’s more about slowing down and making things simple again, than revving up and getting a chemical boost as we run to our next activity.
+It’s probably not that popular in our go-go-go culture because tea is more about slowing down and making things simple again, rather than revving up and getting a chemical boost as we run to our next activity.

-fennel seed – one of nature’s most cooling spices – you can just nibble them, or strain if you prefer. great for helping with mama’s and babys digestion.
+Fennel seed – one of nature’s most cooling spices – you can just nibble or strain, if you prefer.
+And it is great for helping with mama’s and baby’s digestion

-coriander and/or cardamom – from Whole Foods bulk and rich in immune boosting antioxidants
+Coriander and/or cardamom – from Whole Foods bulk and rich in immune boosting antioxidants

-Keep it simple this week, Mama – that’s where the good stuff is!
+Simplifying is do-able, Mama – and that’s where the good stuff is.